rmcgrath050/Learning-Journal/Module 2 - Databases and Data Lakes/Topic 4 /LectureNotes.md

 -  involves a column inclfuenced by a grouping of another column
 - eg <i>sum(pay_amount) OVER (PARTITION BY CustomerID) as ch_total</i>
 - eg <i>sum(pay_amount/sum(pay_amount)) OVER (PARTITION BY CustomerID) as ch_total</i>
+- RANK()
+- EXPLAIN QUERY PLAN (INSERT SQL QUERY HERE)
+- A TEMP TREE in query plan means there is a sort going on, could consider indexes in this scenario
 -